 WIND WORK .- A gale at East St. Louis in 1871, according to Mr. C. Shaler Smith, overturned a locomotive, exerting a force of no less than 93 pounds per square foot.
-Below these extraordinary pressures Mr. Smith has instanced numerous cases of trains blown off rails, of 24 to 31 pounds per square foot.
+Below these extraordinary pressures Mr. Smith has instanced numerous cases of trains blown off rails, and bridges, etc., blown down, by gales of 24 to 31 pounds per square foot.

-PICTURES OF SOUND .- Some remarkable photographs of a pistol bullet in its flight-under the illumination of an electric spark-have been secured by may see over a Bunsen burner placed in Queen Victoria. sunshine, and has even obtained pictures light by air set in vibration by sound.
+PICTURES OF SOUND .- Some remarkable photographs of a pistol bullet in its flight-under the illumination of an electric spark-have been secured by Prof. E. Mach, of Prague.
+He has also photographed the air streams which one may see over a Bunsen burner placed in sunshine, and has even obtained pictures of waves of sound; these last being made visible by a method in which advantage is taken of the irregular refraction of light by air set in vibration by sound.

-Money Vegetation-A short time since Paul Reinsch discovered several kinds of minute plants-including two algae which had before been unknowngrowing upon coins after having been incrustations of organic matter.
-A Hungrowths upon paper money, even the ing harness. cleanest specimens not being free from two new algae described by Reinsch.
+Money Vegetation-A short time since Paul Reinsch discovered several kinds of minute plants-including two algae which had before been unknowngrowing upon coins after having been long enough in circulation to receive thin incrustations of organic matter.
+A Hungarian botanist, Jules Schaarschmidt, has more recently found the microscopic growths upon paper money, even the cleanest specimens not being free from them.
+He has detected seven species, including-although they are rare-the two new algae described by Reinsch.

-THE THEORY OF VACCINATION .- Prof. Tyndall suggests that just as the soil may be so effectually robbed of some essential ingredient by one abundant crop, as to be incapable of producing another, so in the human system a parasitic disease may so completely exhaust the blood of some ingredient necessary to the growth and propagation of the parasite that the pro duction of a second crop in fatal or considerable quantity may be impossible.
-It would thus appear that protective vaccination or inoculation is simply the inand comparatively harmless disease germs to consume the material which might become food for similar in a more vigorous and dangerous condition.
+THE THEORY OF VACCINATION. - Prof. the priest.
+If he does not want to marry | Tyndall suggests that just as the soil may he need not, and simply loses the half he | be so effectually robbed of some essential ingredient by one abundant crop, as to be incapable of producing another, so in the human system a parasitic disease may so completely exhaust the blood of some ingredient necessary to the growth and propagation of the parasite that the production of a second crop in fatal or considerable quantity may be impossible.
+It would thus appear that protective vaccination or inoculation is simply the introduction into the blood of weakened and comparatively harmless disease germs to consume the material which might become food for similar in a more vigorous and dangerous condition.